Myths About Fostering

 I don’t own my own home, Can I foster?

 You don’t have to own your own home to become a foster carer.
 If you rent through a private landlord or agency, all we ask if that you receive written permission that you can use the house for fostering.
-Whether you own your house or not, makes no difference to be able to give a child a loving, safe and stable home environment.
+Whether you own your house or not, makes no difference to being able to give a child a loving, safe and stable home environment.

 I don’t have any children, Can I foster?